-PAID VACATION - Paid Vacation time should be a minimum of one month per year, including four Sundays.
-Additional weeks of vacation should be negotiated following every five year period of service in that congregation.
+Paid Vacation - Paid Vacation time should be a minimum of one month per year, including four Sundays.
+Additional weeks of vacation should be negotiated following every five-year period of service in that church.
 It is the responsibility of the congregation to fill the pulpit during vacation time.

-DAYS OFF - On average a full-time authorized minister serving as a local church pastor is encouraged to limit evenings (counseling, meetings) to three or less per week.
-Pastors are encouraged to take at least two full days off per week.
-Sunday is a workday for pastors.
+Days Off - On average a full-time authorized minister serving as a local church minister is encouraged to limit evenings (counseling, meetings) to three or less per week.
+Ministers are encouraged to take at least two full days off per week.
+Sunday is a workday for ministers.

-COLLEGIAL TIME - Authorized Minister retreats, ministerial meetings, support groups, mission trips, continuing education, church camp, and sabbatical leave are not to be construed as vacation time.
+Collegial Time - Authorized Minister retreats, ministerial meetings, support groups, mission trips, continuing education, church camp, and sabbatical leave are not to be construed as vacation time.
 Authorized ministers are expected to participate in the work of the wider church in the conference and national settings, which is not vacation time.

-WORKER'S COMPENSATION - Congregations are encouraged to cover their pastoral staff with Workers Compensation Insurance as they are required to do by state law for lay employees.
+Workers Compensation - Congregations are encouraged to cover their ministerial staff with Workers Compensation Insurance as they are required to do by state law for lay employees.

-In instances of the current Pastor's Death

-In cases of the death of an authorized minister, actively serving, the congregation should provide salary, housing, and benefits to the family of the deceased for a period of three months.
+In Instances of the Current Minister's Death - In cases of the death of an authorized minister, actively serving, the congregation should provide salary, housing, and benefits to the family of the deceased for a period of three months.
 Use of the parsonage and moving expenses are negotiable based on the ability of the congregation to provide such support.
 Congregations are encouraged to consult Conference Staff when determining this benefit.